tudo-astroparticlephysics/cta_preprocessing/README.md

 # cta_preprocessing

+## About
-Processing of CTA simtel files to hdf5 DL1 files.
+Processing of CTA simtel files to hdf5 dL1 files.

 The `process_multiple_simtel_files.py` script is a little command line tool to convert multiple simtel files into one hdf5 file for each simtel file.